Learning About Health Insurance

 What do you need to know when you choose a health insurance plan?

-When you choose a health insurance plan, carefully read the plan's rules and policies.
+When you are choosing a health insurance plan, carefully read the plan's rules and policies.
 Find out the cost of the plan (the premium).
-What medical services are covered?
-How do the payments work?
-And how much choice will you have when you choose providers and hospitals?
+Learn what medical services are covered and how the payments work.
+And find out how much choice you will have when you choose providers and hospitals.
 Ask for a summary of the plan's benefits.

-• Deductible: The amount you have to pay each year before your plan starts to pay for your care
+• Deductible: The amount you have to pay each year before your plan starts to pay for your care.

-• Exclusions, limitations, or noncovered: Services that aren't covered by your plan
+• Exclusions, limitations, or noncovered: Services that aren't covered by your plan.

 • Out-of-network: Health care services received outside of a plan's network of providers.
 Services you get out-of-network often cost more than services you get in-network.

-• Pre-existing condition: A health problem you already have when you apply for health insurance
+• Pre-existing condition: A health problem you already have when you apply for health insurance.

 Where can you learn more?